Bootstrap 🤝

 project operates by providing several key functionalities:

-- Peer Distribution: The bootstrap server provides an HTTP endpoint (
+Peer Distribution: The bootstrap server provides a series of HTTP endpoints, such as (

 /api/Bootstrap/peers

-) to distribute the list of known peers to new peers joining the network.
-This endpoint can operate in two modes:- Trustless Mode: Returns the list of known peers directly.
+) in order to distribute the list of known peers to new peers joining the network.
+This endpoint can operate in two modes:- Trustless Mode: Returns the list of known peers.
+Serves mostly to keep a list of peers that is most likely up to date.
+Trustless static bootstrap server cannot exert any degree of central control over the network - no commands can be issued that carry any weight or decision making.

-- Admin Terminal Integration: The server integrates an admin terminal to easily execute commands.
+Admin Terminal Integration: The server integrates an admin terminal to easily execute commands.
+This is accessible upon logging into the control panel via the web portal page.

 User Control Panel